 With the right content, sales teams can educate buyers on the benefits and unique features of the product to resolve objections and close deals.

-Using buyer engagement data, businesses can refine their content strategy and create targeted content that resonates with their audience.
+Businesses can use buyer engagement data to refine their content strategy and create targeted content that resonates with their audience.

 The long-lasting nature of SEO sets it apart.
 It continues to drive traffic and sales even when businesses are not actively working on it.